FAIRmat-NFDI/nomad-tutorial-workflows/docs/api.md

 ??? tip "Tip - If your `.env` file is not found"

-    If you can see the directory with your `.env` file in `PYTHONPATH`, but the environment variables are not picked up, try the following.
-    Install `python-dotenv` by running `uv pip install --upgrade python-dotenv`.
+    If you can see the directory with your `.env` file in `PYTHONPATH`, but the environment variables are not picked up, try the following: install `python-dotenv` by running `uv pip install --upgrade python-dotenv`.
     Then add the following code snippet to your Jupyter Notebook, before importing

     ```python